 The adventures don’t stop here though!
 It’s time to make a hard right into Frontierland after Pirates and go to Haunted Mansion in Liberty Square.
 The line could be pretty long at this point but it does move fast.
 If the wait is over half an hour consider skipping this and coming back at night.
 But if you’ve skipped other things in this itinerary, then waiting might be the best course of action before lunch.

 Lunch at Be Our Guest Restaurant (or Skipper Canteen)

 One of the best counter-service meals in all of Disney World is lunch at Be Our Guest Restaurant.
 There are a number of quality options, from sandwiches to more hearty meals.
 The atmosphere in the restaurant is remarkable and value is pretty solid.
 The downside is that reserving a spot for lunch is incredibly difficult.
 You may have to do this 180 days in advance.
 If you aren’t able to score a reservation, keep checking in the days leading up to your reservation as something might open up.
-As of July 2022, Be Our Guest has stuck to table-service at lunch instead of returning to the counter-service ways.
+As of August 2023, Be Our Guest has stuck to table-service at lunch instead of returning to the counter-service ways.
 We’re hopeful they change back but I wouldn’t be counting on it anytime soon and, frankly, we should change this step in the itinerary at this point but it’s so much better than other options that changing it feels like giving up hope.

 An Afternoon of Shows